EESH-843/Covid-Quarantine-Assistance-Program/README.md

 ## A project that was built to assist old-age people in specific during the covid-quarantine

-<p>To read more about the project <a href="https://docs.google.com/document/d/14dyvy2RzCU1aRTcy3E9SScnz3NQs6Bu9gJxk593DUzI/edit?usp=sharing" target="_blank">click here</a>
+<p>To read more about the project <a href="https://docs.google.com/document/d/14dyvy2RzCU1aRTcy3E9SScnz3NQs6Bu9gJxk593DUzI/edit?usp=sharing" target="_blank" rel="noopener noreferrer">click here</a>
 </p>
 <br />